SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 For a Gesell currency the mechanism is different to what I (actually Bill Mitchell originally) advocate for Japan.
-The Gesell mechanism is that the currency becomes a hot potato know one wants to hold for long, but which for every shop vendor has an at point of sale par value (given by the time stamp).
+The Gesell mechanism is that the currency becomes a hot potato know one wants to hold for long, but which for every shop vendor has an "at point of sale" par value (given by the time stamp).
 The currency rapidly circulates, promoting sales and hence employment.
 People turn up for public sector work on offer because they need the currency.